-Originally from Northwest Arkansas, and after a dozen years creating work in Chicago, Spenser is an award-winning writer-director who has recently transplanted to Los Angeles.
-His work walks the tightrope between social commentary and popcorn entertainment, provoking conversations around the working class, forgotten corners of our complicated history, and characters who find themselves pushed to the margins.
-When he works with ensembles (and they are often large casts), the characters he adores are fast, funny, and figuring it out.
+Originally from Northwest Arkansas, and after 12+ years creating award-winning work in Chicago’s theatre scene, Spenser has recently transplanted to Los Angeles.
+As a writer and director, the stories he tells walk the tightrope between social commentary and popcorn entertainment, provoking conversations around the working class, forgotten corners of our complicated history, and characters who find themselves pushed to the margins.
+He is often drawn towards material that centers (sometimes large) ensembles, packed with characters fast, funny, and figuring it out.

-As a filmmaker and screenwriter, his first pilot Knox County Nights was a Finalist at the Austin Film Festival and is currently under option; he’s developing it and other projects with A+E Studios and Busy B Entertainment, among others.
+As a filmmaker and screenwriter, his first pilot Knox County Nights was a Finalist at the Austin Film Festival and is currently under option with A+E Studios.
 His debut short film, I’m Pretty Sure My Therapist Thinks I’m a Bad Actor, won Best Writing in a Comedy at the 2024 Oscar-qualifying Micheaux Film Festival and received Best Comedy Short at Atlanta’s FunnyAF Festival.

-As a theatre director, he was the Michael Maggio Directing Fellow at The Goodman Theatre, where he’s both helmed Stateville Voices and worked alongside Tony Award winner Robert Falls on the World Premiere of Rebecca Gilman’s Swing State, which has since played Off-Broadway, been nominated for Outstanding New Play at the Drama Desk and Outer Critics Circle Awards, and is now available on Audible.
-Notable productions include the U.S. Premieres of Beth Steel’s Labyrinth and Jessica Swale’s Blue Stockings; World Premieres of Shannon O’Neill’s The Kelly Girls and May the Road Rise Up, as well as his own plays The Spin and Plainclothes (w/ Kanomé Jones); and the Midwest Premiere of Michael Perlman’s At The Table, which received 4 Jeff Awards, including Best Production and Best Director, and was called “One of the Top 25 Shows of the Decade” (Storefront Rebellion) and “One of the Year’s Best” by the Chicago Tribune and Newcity Magazine.
+As a theatre director, he was the Michael Maggio Directing Fellow at The Goodman Theatre, where he’s helmed Stateville Voices and worked alongside Tony Award winner Robert Falls on the World Premiere of Rebecca Gilman’s Swing State, which moved Off-Broadway, was nominated at the Drama Desk and Outer Critics Circle Awards, and is now available on Audible.
+Notable productions of Spenser’s include the U.S. Premieres of Beth Steel’s Labyrinth and Jessica Swale’s Blue Stockings; World Premieres of Shannon O’Neill’s The Kelly Girls and May the Road Rise Up; and the Midwest Premiere of Michael Perlman’s At The Table, which received 4 Jeff Awards, including Best Production and Best Director, and was called “One of the Top 25 Shows of the Decade” (Storefront Rebellion) and “One of the Year’s Best” by Chicago Tribune and Newcity.

-He’s the recipient of the M. Elizabeth Osborn New Play Award from the American Theatre Critics Association, Best Director accolades at both the Jeff Awards (Chicago) and the B. Iden Payne Awards (Austin), and has been a Finalist for the Harold & Mimi Steinberg/ATCA New Play Award and the Heideman Award, among others.
+Awards include the M. Elizabeth Osborn New Play Award from the American Theatre Critics Association, Best Director honors at both the Jeff Awards (Chicago) and the B. Iden Payne Awards (Austin), and being named a Finalist for the Harold & Mimi Steinberg/ATCA New Play Award, among others.

 He has taught at Acting Studio Chicago, serves as guest lecturer at various organizations and universities, and has written monologues for the Vagabond School’s on-camera intensive.
 He is proud to be represented by both WME + Heroes and Villains Entertainment.